 As an amazon associate, we earn from qualifying purchases.

-One of the most frustrating parts of being (or living with!) someone who rides horses for fun or as part of professional work on a farm, stockyard, or race track is dealing with the unique odor that makes clothing stink after horseback riding.
+One of the most frustrating parts of being (or living with!) someone who rides horses for fun or as part of professional work on a farm, barn, or stable is dealing with the manure odor that sometimes makes clothing stink after horseback riding.

-In this article, we’ll be talking about a few effective ways to manage clothes that smell like horses and how to remove the smell permanently with one wash.
-Although horseback riding often results in stained clothing, in this article we’ll just be talking about removing odors.
+In this article, we’ll be talking about a few effective ways to manage clothes that smell like horse manure and how to remove the smell permanently with one wash.
+Although horseback riding often results in stained clothing, in this article we’ll just be talking about removing odors, particularly manure smells.
 For hints on getting white and light-colored breaches clean and removing horse-related stains, check out this article.

 Horse farms have a particular odor.
-Whether it’s the body odor of horses themselves, the pungent odor of manure, or the ammonia that off-gases from horse stalls, this combination of odors seems to have a supernatural ability to cling to fabrics.
+Whether it’s the body odor of horses themselves, the pungent odor of manure, or the ammonia that off-gases from urine soaked bedding scooped from horse stalls, this combination of odors seems to have a supernatural ability to cling to fabrics.
 Fitting horseback riding in with a busy schedule that includes work, school, or social engagements means riders need to learn how to minimize smells that linger on clothing as they move from farm to home, school, or public spaces.

 This article will be split into two portions: tips for managing and minimizing horse odors in clothing, and part two: tips for effectively washing the smell of horses, maneuver, and farm from fabric.